-Using Oculus' Guardian system for mapping your living room, this prototype game procedurally generates a never-ending maze for you to explore.
+Using Oculus's Guardian system for mapping your living room, this prototype game procedurally generates a never-ending maze for you to explore.
 The non-Euclidian (physically impossible) maze goes on forever until you fail to shoot your robotic enemies.
-Few sideloaded titles incorporate roomscale VR so well, and it incorporates hand-tracking tech to shoot finger-guns at enemies and interact with your environment.
+Few titles incorporate room-scale VR so well, which makes Tea for God one of the best sideloaded games for Quest 2.
+It incorporates hand-tracking tech to shoot finger-guns at enemies and interact with your environment.

 Guide the human race towards prosperity and destroy heretics supporting other gods in this early-access Steam title.
-You place tiles of land and cast spells to shape the growth of society indirectly, but you must occasionally use your omnipotent power to deal with troublemakers and keep humans on the right path with miracles.
+You place tiles of land and cast spells to shape the growth of society indirectly.
+Still, it would help if you occasionally used your omnipotent power to deal with troublemakers and keep humans on the right path with miracles.
 The one-person dev team added intriguing new features in recent updates, including modern and futuristic societies, warring kingdoms, and even UFO invasions.

 (Side)load up on indie VR games

-Figuring out how to download App Lab games is simple enough: you just follow their links, buy or download the game on the Oculus Store, open your Oculus app library and add the game to your headset, and you're good to go!
+Figuring out how to download App Lab games is simple enough: you just follow their links, buy or download the game on the Oculus Store, open your Oculus app library and add the game to your headset.
+Once you do that, you're good to go!
 We've collected every App Lab game available on the Oculus Quest 2 for now — with more games like To the Top and Pavlov: Shack on their way — and we're so excited that Quest 2 owners will be able to enjoy them without having to use sideloading.

-That being said, you shouldn't only pay attention to App Lab games.
+That said, you shouldn't only pay attention to App Lab games.
 SideQuest has tons of content that Facebook cannot legally support, specifically mods for old PC games like Half-Life, Doom, and Quest II.
-Sideloading makes it possible to re-experience classic adventures in VR; we can only hope more all-time classics get the same VR treatment.
-Also, sideloading is useful for modding official Quest titles: for instance, you can add unlicensed songs to Beat Saber.
+Sideloading makes it possible to re-experience classic adventures in VR.
+We can only hope more all-time classics get the same VR treatment.
+Also, sideloading is useful for modding official Quest titles.
+For instance, you can add unlicensed songs to Beat Saber.
 Generally speaking, sideloading can be a tricky process, so we made a guide on how to sideload apps on the Oculus Quest 2 to make things easier.

-In general, these indie games are able to spend fewer resources on graphical fidelity and more time on fun gameplay, creating worlds that you'll be able to spend more than a few hours in.
-Games like Arcaxer and Ancient Dungeon Beta are more like traditional video games, in that they're meant to be returned to over and over.
-Even if they won't "immerse" you in the same way as official Quest Store games, the best App Lab games and best sideloaded games for the Oculus Quest 2 have plenty of unique fun to offer.
+In general, these indie games spend fewer resources on graphical fidelity and more time on fun gameplay, creating worlds that you'll be able to spend more than a few hours in.
+Games like Arcaxer and Ancient Dungeon Beta are more like traditional video games in that they're meant to be played over and over.
+Even if they don't "immerse" you in the same way as official Quest Store games, the best App Lab titles and the best-sideloaded games for the Oculus Quest 2 have plenty of unique fun to offer.